cosmos/cosmos-sdk/.github/PULL_REQUEST_TEMPLATE/other.md

 *All items are required.
 Please add a note if the item is not applicable and please add your handle next to the reviewed items if you did not review all items.*

-I have done the following...
+I have...

+- [ ] confirmed the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
-- [ ] confirmed all of the above items have been addressed
+- [ ] confirmed all author checklist items have been addressed
-- [ ] ...
+- [ ] confirmed that this PR does not change production code